 The ORSA exercise in 2018, which covered three regulatory assessments of overall solvency needs, continuous compliance and adequacy of the assumptions of the standard formula to the risk profile, the selected scenarios for prospective evaluations have focused mainly on financial stress, given the predominance of financial risk for the CAA group.
-The financial scenarios analysed included various combinations and severities over an extended period of time of low interest rates, strong increase in bond spreads, strong decrease in equities and changes in our asset mix.
-Other non-economic scenarios included a more adverse impact on lapses and claims rates for the French mortgage business as a result of the new Loi Bourquin which allows policyholders to cancel their insurance annually which was introduced at the start of 2018, the impact of an increase in claims rates generally, the impact of increased levels of operational expenses combined with regulatory fines and the impact of higher levels of new business with more adverse conditions.
+The financial scenarios analysed included various combinations and severities over an extended period of time of low interest rates, a bonds crash, strong increase in bond spreads and strong decrease in equities.
+Other non-economic scenarios included a more adverse impact on lapses and claims rates for the French mortgage business as a result of the new Loi Bourquin which allows policyholders to cancel their insurance annually which was introduced at the start of 2018, the impact of an increase in claims rates generally and the impact of higher levels of new business.
 For each of these scenarios, the assumptions of activity have been adapted to take into account the likely behaviour of the insured.

-These works provide evidence on the needs of the Group's financing, in quality and quantity, which allow defining the possible operations of funding to implement (this is discussed in Section E).
-They also help to identify areas of action in the case of evolution toward one of the adverse scenario.
+These works provide evidence on the needs of the Group's financing, in quality and quantity, which allow to define the possible operations of funding to implement (this is discussed in Section E).
+They also help to identify areas of action in the case of evolution toward one of the adverse scenarios.